Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/lifecycle-for-edge-network/README.md

 ![](../../.gitbook/assets/xdm-schema-add-mobile-lifecycle-details.png)

-## Configure the Adobe Experience Platform Lifecycle extension in Experience Platform
+## Configure the Adobe Experience Platform Lifecycle extension in Data Collection UI

 {% hint style="info" %}
 The Lifecycle for Edge Network extension is part of the Mobile Core extension.
 There is no separate card for the Lifecycle for Edge Network extension in the Extensions Catalog.